 Something you want while using Reddit.
 The more upvotes your link/comment gets, the higher in the subreddit rankings it’ll get.

 The opposite of an upvote – something you don’t want for your submission. 🙂

 What’s Karma in Reddit?

-Account’s score – upvotes on your links/comments increase your karma, downvotes decrease it.
-Having higher karma decreases the chances of your submission to be caught by Reddit’s filter.
+Account’s score – upvotes on your links/comments increase your karma, and downvotes decrease it.
+Having higher karma decreases the chances of your submission being caught by Reddit’s filter.